PRINCEKK122/elearning-landing-page/README.md

 ### Continued development

-I am still not really comofortable with CSS Grid, so I will spending time learning this technology and applying them in future front-end mentor challenges, including the React Framework.
+I am still not really comofortable with CSS Grid, so I will be spending time learning this technology and applying them in future front-end mentor challenges, including the React Framework.

 ## Author